tmkim/dank_bank/DEVLOG.md

         ++ Restructured upload to pass file info up to create modal ++ Added logic in CM to handle file selection + descriptions ++ Updated handleSubmit to POST images to s3 only after the rest of the form is validated

+2/12
+    Today we will finish implementing item uploads and work on item display!

+    Currently we can upload multiple items in our CreateModal -- Need to update our association table Image2Item -> rename to ItemImages
+            ++ updated view to accept bulk image upload (list of dicts) ++ successfully create item-image associations when creating a new item!

+    Next we want to make sure our details are grabbing the correct images and displaying them

+    Finally we want to make sure that we can update our images -- Update modal should pull the appropriate images and allow for change in name/desc -- Want to modify create modal to allow for name but prepop with filename